seperman/s3utils/README.md

 ##S3 Utils v0.6.0
 =====

+User friendly interface to deal with Amazon S3 bucket and Cloud Front.
+The commands are made to be just like Linux commands so it is easy to remember and use.

-A light Python wrapper around Amazon Boto library.
+Behind the scen it is a light Python wrapper around Amazon Boto library.

-##Documentation
+## Documentation
 * [Documentations](http://s3utils.readthedocs.org/en/latest/)

-##Installation
+## Installation

 Install from PyPi: